adobe-observability

 });

-const requestDuration = new Histogram({
+const apiDuration = new Histogram({

-name: 'adobe_request_duration_seconds',
+name: 'adobe_api_duration_seconds',

-help: 'Adobe request duration',
+help: 'Adobe API request duration in seconds',

 registers: [registry],